 - 1. Teams will report to the designated location for check-in. - 2.
 Because of the staggered start times for each heat (sometimes called "round"), no formal participant orientation will be conducted.
 Teams are responsible for thoroughly reviewing information in this packet and available online at the District 9 4-H website.
 A brief review of procedure will be held 10 minutes prior to each heat. - 3.
 Each team will be directed to a cooking/preparation station.
 There will be a set of ingredients at each station, but no recipe.
 The ingredients will represent a recipe from one of the following categories: Main Dish, Fruits and Vegetables, Bread and Cereal, and Nutritious Snacks. - 4.
-General guidelines, resources and instructions will be located at each station to assist the team. - 5.
+General guidelines, resources and instructions will be available to assist the team. - 5.
 Each team will have 40 minutes to prepare a dish, plan a presentation, and clean up the preparation area. - 6.
 Only participants and contest officials will be allowed in food preparation areas. - 7.
 Teams that may experience any equipment malfunction(s) may not replace the equipment with supplies from another team, leader, volunteer, county Extension agent or contest official.
 Instead, team members must work together and be creative in completing preparation without the malfunctioning equipment. - 8.
 Preparation: Each team will be provided with a set of ingredients reflective of the assigned category, and will create a dish using them.
-The ingredients and a clue will be at each station to assist the team. - a.
-The ingredients provided to each team are based upon a recipe; however, teams are challenged with being creative and developing their own recipe with the ingredients provided. - b.
+The ingredients and a clue will be at each station to assist the team.

+a.
+The ingredients provided to each team are based upon a recipe; however, teams are challenged with being creative and developing theirown recipe with the ingredients provided.

+b.
 Teams are not required to incorporate each ingredient into the dish.
-(Please note: the state contest requires the use of all ingredients, and teams may determine the exact amount of each ingredient to use.) - c.
-Teams will have access to a "pantry" of additional ingredients that may be incorporated into their recipe.
+(Please note: the state contest requires the use of all ingredients, and teams may determine the exact amount of each ingredient to use.)

+c.
+Teams may have access to a "pantry" of additional ingredients that may be incorporated into their recipe.
 The number of additional ingredients a team may get will be determined by contest officials and announced prior to the beginning of the preparation phase.

 Food pantry items (optional items that teams can acquire during the contest) may be offered to help teams enhance creativity.
 However, these additional items will not be a determining factor in the contest placing.
 If the supply of an item depletes, or no pantry items are offered, teams are encouraged to discuss potential variations in their interview.
-As always, judges are instructed to evaluate based on knowledge and presentation, not on actual ingredients used.
+As always, judges are instructed to evaluate based on knowledge and presentation, not on actual ingredients used. d.
+The ingredients provided to each team may also be used to garnish the dish.
+Additional garnishing items will not be provided.